cincheo/jsweet/doc/jsweet-language-specifications.md

 ### Name clashes

 On contrary to TypeScript/JavaScript, Java makes a fundamental difference between methods, fields, and packages.
 Java also support method overloading (methods having different signatures with the same name).
-The reason behind this behavior is that in JavaScript, object variables and functions are stored within the same object map, which basically means that you cannot have the same key for several object members (this also explains that method overloading in the Java sense is not possible in JavaScript).
+In JavaScript, object variables and functions are stored within the same object map, which basically means that you cannot have the same key for several object members (this also explains that method overloading in the Java sense is not possible in JavaScript).
 Because of this, some Java code may contain name clashes when generated as is in TypeScript.
 JSweet will avoid name clashes automatically when possible, and will report sound errors in the other cases.

 #### Methods and fields names clashes

-JSweet performs a transformation to automatically allow methods and private fields having the same name.
+JSweet performs a transformation to automatically allow methods and private fields to have the same name.
 On the other hand, methods and public fields of the same name are not allowed within the same class or within classes having a subclassing link.

-In order to avoid programming mistakes due to this JavaScript behavior, which is not necessarily known by Java programmers, JSweet adds a semantics check to avoid duplicate names in classes (this also takes into account members defined in parent classes).
+To avoid programming mistakes due to this JavaScript behavior, JSweet adds a semantics check to detect duplicate names in classes (this also takes into account members defined in parent classes).
 As an example:

 ``` java
 public class NameClashes {